simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 Queries like this will be used to build the ReST interface.

-You can use SQLsh to explore the list of provided ReST queries here: http://github.com/simonambridge/NCFP/tree/master/SQL_Queries.md
+You can use SQL to explore the list of provided ReST queries here: http://github.com/simonambridge/NCFP/tree/master/SQL_Queries.md